xPuls3/Pendorian-Elite-UI/README.md

 ## Downloads
 [Download](https://github.com/Xer0-Puls3/Pendorian-Elite-UI/raw/master/script.user.js)

-If you have any issues using Violentmonkey's 'check for updates' feature and have been using the script since it was on Greasyfork, then uninstall then re-install directly from Github.
+If you have any issues using Violentmonkey's 'check for updates' feature and have been using the script since it was on Greasyfork, then uninstall then reinstall directly from Github.

 Legacy releases can be found [here](https://github.com/Xer0-Puls3/Pendorian-Elite-UI/releases).